 If you’d like a taste of old-world Italy, then I suggest you come on down to Mona Lisa Little Italy.
 Not only is it a really amazing restaurant with stellar pizza and lasagna, it is also a deli & market.
 You can get some really lovely Italian ingredients.

 This spot is great for grabbing a classic deli sandwich or shop for your dinner that night.
 Either way, the atmosphere is amazing with the seasonal gourmet ingredients and friendly faces.

 Art Galleries in Little Italy

 There are a little over a dozen art galleries in Little Italy, all covering different types of art.
-The Mee Shim Fine Art Gallery, in particular, has been praised for their brilliant mixture of real and surreal art styles.
-The exploration of expressions and poses is simply fascination.
+The Mee Shim Fine Art Gallery, in particular, has been praised for its brilliant mixture of real and surreal art styles.
+The exploration of expressions and poses is simply fascinating.
 Mee Shim is not the only artist on the block, however.

 Walking down the many streets that make up Little Italy, you will find at least one gallery if not more.
 Each one has a style of their own and some, you can even purchase some pieces to support the local artists.

 Hours: 6am to 6pm